kariannemah/hold-me/README.md

 to another page.

 I wanted to speed up the process between querying the catalog and requesting a hold.
-With Hold Me, a user can search for a book, keyword, or author and see the availability of returned titles--all on one page.
+With Hold Me, a user can search for a book, keyword, or author and view the availability of titles in the search results--all on one page.

-A query returns the results from the catalog: the titles and their respective hold information (# of holds and # of copies).
+A query returns the results from the catalog: the titles and their respective hold information, the number of copies the library owns and the number of holds that are currently on the title.
 These results include ebooks from the ebook platorms Axis360 and OverDrive.

-Because OverDrive makes its API available only to institutional partners, I retrieve the hold information for each ebook with a script that scrapes the OverDrive ebook page.
-The script also scrapes Axis360 for availability of books on that platform.
+Because OverDrive and Axis360 makes their APIs available only to institutional partners, I retrieve the hold information for an ebook with a script that scrapes OverDrive or Axis360, depending where the book is.